ondrejmrkus/ondrejmrkus.github.io/content/pages/about.md

 ---

 Hello again.
 My name is Ondrej.
-I'm a 28-year-old game designer living in Prague but moving to Amsterdam in September 2022.
+I'm a 28-year-old designer living in Prague but moving to Amsterdam in September 2022.

 When I throw other self-related keywords around, I say I'm a [generalist](/fsf/), [introvert](/16/), and [self-learner](/expert/) and a big fan of elegant [systems](/system-that-works/) and a gamer.